Search

 Education

-How hard has been India trying to internationalize its Education System
+India trying to Internationalize its Education System

 National Education Policy 2020

-The National Education Policy (NEP) 2020 introduced a framework that aims to increase international collaborations, attract foreign students, and make Indian institutions more competitive globally.
+The National Education Policy (NEP) 2020 introduced a framework that aims to increase international collaborations, attract foreign students and make Indian institutions more competitive globally.
 One of its core objectives is to make India an attractive destination for higher education and research by aligning Indian education standards with global quality metrics.
 By promoting the exchange of ideas and students, NEP aims to create a rich learning ecosystem.

 The policy encourages Indian universities to establish partnerships with foreign institutions and attract international students by offering world-class facilities and flexible credit systems.
-NEP also introduced the concept of dual degrees, joint degrees, and credit transfers between Indian and foreign institutions, all of which simplify the education pathway for international students.
+NEP also introduced the concept of dual degrees, joint degrees and credit transfers between Indian and foreign institutions, all of which simplify the education pathway for international students.

-Global Partnerships and Exchange Programs
+Global Partnerships and Exchange Programmes

-Study in India aims to attract students from countries across Africa, Asia, and the Middle East by offering scholarships and simplified admission processes.
+Study in India aims to attract students from countries across Africa, Asia and the Middle East by offering scholarships and simplified admission processes.
 A dedicated portal called ‘Study in India’ has been developed to address the issues of international students.
-The portal acts as a single entry point for all students coming to study in Indian Universities onboard all HEIs above a certain ranking, and lists all programmes they offer.
+The portal acts as a single entry point for all students coming to study in Indian Universities onboard all HEIs above a certain ranking and lists all programmes they offer.

 This will facilitate international students in navigating all information about studies in India and act as a guide in choosing the right institute and course that fits their requirements.
 In 2018, the Indian government allocated around INR 150 crores for Study in India, with the goal of reaching 200,000 foreign students by 2023.
 However, actual enrollment numbers have fallen short of these expectations, indicating the need for further reforms and better infrastructure.